Dibner Institute for the History of Science and Technology: Description

-At the heart of the Institute was the Burndy Library on the ground floor, initially containing 37,000 volumes on the history of science and technology collected by the Dibner Fund.
 The Library also possessed a large collection of antique scientific instruments, such as astrolabes, telescopes, microscopes, early spectrometers, and a Wimshurst machine, which were on public display in a dedicated gallery outside the library.
-Also on display was a large collection of antique incandescent light bulbs, gas discharge tubes, electronic vacuum tubes, and other early examples of electrical and electronic technology.
-The Library would mount occasional special exhibits, such as The Afterlife of Immortality: Obelisks Outside Egypt.
+This gallery also displayed a large collection of antique incandescent light bulbs, gas discharge tubes, vacuum tubes, and other early examples of electrical and electronic technology.

-The building was a modest Art Deco structure, fronting on Memorial Drive and the Charles River.
-Above the Library and display space, on the second and third floor were offices and lecture and seminar rooms.
 The Institute held regular lectures, seminars, study programs, and an annual symposium in the history of science and technology.
 Over the period of its existence, the Institute supported over 340 short- and longer-term fellowships.
+The Library would also mount occasional special exhibits, such as The Afterlife of Immortality: Obelisks Outside Egypt.